oracle/python-oracledb/doc/src/api_manual/variable.rst

     name will continue to work for a period of time.

+.. attribute:: Variable.convert_nulls

+   This read-only attribute returns whether the :data:`~Variable.outconverter` method is called when null values are fetched from the database.

+   .. versionadded:: 1.4

 .. attribute:: Variable.inconverter

     This read-write attribute specifies the method used to convert data from